Allan Anderson (baseball)

 Allan Lee Anderson (born January 7, 1964) is an American former professional baseball player.
 He was a pitcher over parts of six seasons (1986–1991) with the Minnesota Twins, where he led the American League in ERA in 1988.
 For his career, he compiled a 49–54 record in 148 appearances, with a 4.11 ERA and 339 strikeouts.
 Anderson, though he pitched for the Twins during the team's World Series Championship seasons of 1987 and 1991, did not pitch in either postseason.

 Anderson was born and raised in Lancaster, Ohio, and starred as a pitcher for Lancaster High School and for his American Legion Baseball team.

 He was drafted by the Twins in the second round of the 1982 MLB amateur draft.
+He signed a minor league deal with the New York Yankees before the 1992 season.